AlexanderKamynin/defects-search-analyse/README.md

 # DEFECTS-SEARCH-ANALYSE

-This repository includes code for analyzing the operation of building defect search methods and running their work
+This repository includes code for analyzing the working of building defect search methods and running them